Skip to content

 In August 2006, a homeowner in Nixa was reading the newspaper when he heard a loud crash.
 He thought a truck had hit his house.
 But when he ran outside, he discovered that his garage, with his car in it, had fallen into a sinkhole 90 feet deep.
 Nixa police had to close off streets near the collapse because of the large number of sightseers.

 Grand Gulf, Missouri’s largest sinkhole, represents the collapse of a cave system feeding water into Mammoth Spring.
 At the bottom of the huge sinkhole is a cave entrance.
 The cave is now plugged with mud and debris, but at one time it could be entered and explored.
 This was done by an intrepid explorer, Luella Owens, in the 1890s.
 She took a boat into the cave, where she saw “multitudes” of “small, eyeless fish, pure white and perfectly fearless.”
-Officials at Grand Gulf, now a state park, would like to re-open this passage and see if cavefish are still there.
+Officials at Grand Gulf, now a state park, would like to reopen this passage and see if cavefish are still there.
 Attempts to do this are described in my book Living Waters: The Springs of Missouri.

 The Gulf, a large, deep sinkhole in Wayne County, has a strikingly blue pool at the bottom.
 Don Rimbach, a cave diver, once reported that he saw cavefish hovering near the water surface “like goldfish at feeding time.”
-The Gulf may be connected to large springs along the Black River, about two miles to the east.
+The Gulf may be connected to large springs along the Black River, about 2 miles to the east.

 Devil’s Den, originally called Panther’s Den, is a large, steep-sided sinkhole near Fordland.
 The Fordland Band once played on a wooden platform down in the sinkhole.
 The sinkhole is on private property and is inaccessible to the public.